 Frank Burdon (Sir Rex Harrison) is a new reporter on a small-town Scottish paper.
 He's told to interview local politician William Gow (Cecil Parker), then left in charge of the paper overnight.
 He sees Gow being high-handed to a woman who can't afford to license her dog, and decides to run that story instead of the expected puff piece.
 Both are decent men, but a little too proud to back down, and the battle escalates into a criminal case.
 But at the same time, Burdon and Gow's daughter Victoria (Vivien Leigh) are falling in love.

-This film received its New York City television premiere Sunday 16 July 1950 on WPIX (Channel 11).
+This movie received its New York City television premiere on Sunday, July 16, 1950 on WPIX (Channel 11).
 See more »